 On the family side, Jon has been married for 17 years to his wife Carrie and has four children.
 When he’s not working, he enjoys coaching his children’s sports teams, which include football, soccer and basketball and spending time at the beach.

-Kathryn Downs has a background working with various nonprofit organizations and ministry groups both in her community and internationally.
+Kathryn Coen has a background working with various nonprofit organizations and ministry groups both in her community and internationally.
 She has a background in teaching, event planning, and coordinating local and global serving opportunities.

 Through assisting the Sumba Foundation with donor relations, fund raising, and trip coordination for over 10 years she had firsthand experience in raw tribal villages as her teams met countless needs for the people of Sumba.
 Kathryn has enjoyed taking family, friends, and peers with her to Sumba and to see their lives change as a result of serving and interacting with the Sumbanese.
 Kathryn believes that life change happens in groups when family, friends, and peers come together to serve.